 1962 – 1970

-Initially, Azcárraga named his network simply: Spanish International Network, which was reflected in its logo.
-The name made it clear who the channels were broadcasting for and in which language.
+Initially, Azcárraga named his network simply Spanish International Network, which was reflected in its logo.
+The name clarified who the channels were broadcasting for and in which language.
 Using the name as an emblem was a smart move for the new network and for winning over U.S. Latinos.

 1970 – 1987

 Eight years later, the network was well-known, so its name was shortened to the acronym SIN.
-For the logo, they used a bold font that showed the scale of the corporation, which by that time, in addition to the two main ones, had opened about a dozen television companies throughout America with high ratings.
+For the logo, they used a bold font that showed the corporation’s scale, which, in addition to the two main ones, had opened about a dozen television companies throughout America with high ratings by that time.

 The letters S and N are cut into parts by paired stripes, showing the formation of a single corporation from whole parts.
-The solid central I seemed to connect the extreme symbols, in which, apparently, a message about spreading to the South and North was encrypted.
+The solid central I seemed to connect the extreme symbols, in which a message about spreading to the South and North was encrypted.

 1986 – 1987